Seven Days of Danish Hygge, Harbour Plates & Castle Tales

 Indre By / Vesterbro (Same Copenhagen hotel)

 A day-trip structure keeps base costs efficient.
-Both castles are easily reached—and returned from—in a single day.
+Both castles are easily reached, and returned from, in a single day.

-The Great Belt & Arrival in Aarhus
+See all Denmark accommodation options →The Great Belt & Arrival in Aarhus

 Where to Stay Tonight

 Aarhus city center, near the Latin Quarter (Skip the chains.
 In Copenhagen, character wins.
-Hotel Ferdinand delivers it—so does Skt.
+Hotel Ferdinand delivers it, so does Skt.
 Annæ Hotel.
 Pick one.)

-Stay in central Aarhus—you'll walk to every Day 4 and Day 5 attraction.
+Stay in central Aarhus, you'll walk to every Day 4 and Day 5 attraction.
 No buses, no trains, no fuss.

-Art, History & Hygge in Aarhus
+See all Denmark accommodation options →Art, History & Hygge in Aarhus

 Where to Stay Tonight